Openmesh-Network/xnode-unit-controller/README.md

 # Xnode Unit Controller
-This program manages a postgres database with deployments for Xnodes
+This program talks directly with hivelocity to provision Xnode Units / Xnode Ones.
+Rewritten due to change in constraints.

 ## TODO
 - [X] Parse env vars to get database info.